pu2clr/QN8066/examples/07_ESP32/README.md

 }
 ```

-### Explanation:
 1. **`ledcSetup`**: Configures the PWM channel with a 32.768 Hz frequency and 8-bit resolution.
 2. **`ledcAttachPin`**: Attaches the configured channel to pin 5 (this can be any available GPIO pin).
 3. **`ledcWrite`**: Starts generating the PWM signal with a 50% duty cycle (value 128 in 8-bit resolution).

 This code will generate a 32.768 kHz signal on the defined pin.
 Adjust the pin and resolution as needed.
+You can adapt it to ESP32 and QN8066 application.